Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Stability improvements for Configuration extension.
 * Configuration now allows for empty appId to reset the previously set appId value.
 * The Event Hub shares wrapper type in its shared state.

-### Android Edge 1.2.0

-* Adds XDM Implementation Details to each Experience Event sent to the Edge Network.

 ## December 20, 2021